 Since the brain is still developing between the ages of 21 and 25 years, young adults who abuse alcohol might have serious health problems later on.
 The consequences of underage alcohol consumption can affect anyone regardless of gender, age, ethnicity or body type.

 How does alcohol affect the brain specifically?

 One of the most important brain components is the cerebral cortex which basically controls senses and inhibitions.
 When people drink too much, this brain part is affected by alcohol which makes drinkers less inhibited and more prone to make poor decisions and judgment calls.
+Alcohol kills brain cells, roughly speaking.
 This lack of inhibition and fear is very attractive to teenagers and usually, it is the primary reason why youngsters drink before they reach the legal drinking age.
 While still at puberty or developing into young adults, teenagers are usually under a lot of social stress from their peers and this might be one of the most important causes of underage drinking.

 Other important brain components are the frontal brain lobes which are responsible for self-control.
 If one gets inebriated, alcohol can make the person in question more likely to act on urges, become very aggressive all of a sudden or make wrong snap decisions.

 The cerebellum is a brain part responsible for coordination and it is also affected by alcohol.
 People who abuse this substance will eventually feel dizzy, have poor eye-hand coordination, are more likely to trip on things or accidentally hit objects with their hands while gesticulating.
 This is one of the most common of the under age drinking consequences.